 This is a refund credit, which means that you will receive a refund on your state income tax filing at the end of each year that you qualify.
 The catch is that you must file a couple of special forms to request the refund if you’re an Arizona senior renter.
 Property owners may automatically qualify for their own refunds just based on owning property, but senior renters have the extra step of filling out a couple of state tax return forms in order to claim a refund they are entitled to.

 If you have never heard about this Arizona’s tax credit that could return some of the money that you have paid in rent, it’s because the state isn’t exactly jumping to announce this benefit to all senior renters who may qualify and neither will your landlord or property manager!
 That is why I am taking the time to share my knowledge with other seniors.
-This Arizona tax credit has helped me stretch my income and live comfortably for seven years now, and I want to inform as many of my fellow seniors as possible so that we can all receive the tax refunds that we not only deserve, but also have earned and is owed and due to us.
+This Arizona tax credit has helped me stretch my income and live comfortably for eight years now, and I want to inform as many of my fellow seniors as possible so that we can all receive the tax refunds that we not only deserve, but also have earned and is owed and due to us.

 This is the first question to answer if you want to receive some of your rent money back at the end of the year.
 If your landlord is required to pay property tax on the rental unit in which you have lived for one full tax year, then you have a good chance of qualifying for this Arizona tax credit.
 The emphasis there is on one full year.
 That means from January to December of the tax year you lived in a rental property that is subject to property tax.
 Guess who the property tax on your rental unit is charged to – YOU, the senior renter!